makrometrik-dev/makrometrik-dev/README.md

-👋  Hi, I’m Florian - a self-employed Webdeveloper based in Austria/Vienna
+👋  Hi, I’m Florian - a One-Man Businessowner based in Austria/Vienna

-:pushpin: I’m providing marketniche- and positioning-strategies
+:pushpin: I'm providing brand positioning workshops and 1:1 Consulting to my clients

-:pushpin: Therefore I built Webapplications, Websites and Webshops, implement specific parts of Branding- and other supporting Consulting-Activities
+:pushpin: Project related I'm designing Webapplications, Websites and Webshops

-:bulb: My Stack contains AP,AI, Wordpress, HTML,PHP, jquery and SQL and try to improve my Python and VanillaJS Skills

-🔦  Since i was employed there for over 13 years, i am particularly specialized in projects in the healthcare sector
+🔦  Since i was employed there for over 13 years, i am specialized in projects in the healthcare sector

-:eyes: I’m also open for business contacts
+:eyes: I’m always open for interesting business contacts

 📫  shoot me a message github@makrometrik.at if you like 👍